dnsue01/Mymichu/README.md

-# 🌐 Mymichu
+# 🐻 Mymichu

-Mymichu is an online platform designed to manage and enhance the activities of athletes and coaches in the field of athletics.
+-Mymichu is an online platform designed to manage and enhance the activities of athletes and coaches in the field of athletics.

-It leverages various technologies to provide a comprehensive solution for communication, tracking, and organizing training-related activities and performance metrics.
+-It leverages various technologies to provide a comprehensive solution for communication, tracking, and organizing training-related activities and performance metrics.

-Originally developed as a web application using Angular, it has been ported to Android using Capacitor to maintain consistent functionality across platforms.
+-Originally developed as a web application using Angular, it has been ported to Android using Capacitor to maintain consistent functionality across platforms.

 ## 📚 Technologies Used